gouthamnaveen/mva/README.md

 **adjust_hindcast()**:

-This method adjusts the bias of the hindcast samples using leave-one-out approach.
+This method corrects the bias of the hindcast using hindcast of the remaining years in the set (i.e., leave-one-out approach) and the corresponding observations.

 _Returns_: